shub2k/OSIC-pulmonary-fibrosis-/README.md

 # My approach :-
 My final solution is a blend / weighted ensemble of 4 models :-

-1. efficientnet with b5 layer which were trained on  windowed lung ct scan images along with the meta data for 5 folds. the approach on this model was to use the images to predict the betas (slopes for the FVC declines ) training parameters of efficient net :-
+A. efficientnet with b5 layer which were trained on  windowed lung ct scan images along with the meta data for 5 folds. the approach on this model was to use the images to predict the betas (slopes for the FVC declines ) training parameters of efficient net :-